 Guests with mobility issues should enter campus via the 116th Street gates at Amsterdam Avenue.
 Event hosts will be stationed at these gates and available to assist guests with seating.
 Prepare for your visit by viewing the campus disability access map.

 Special seating is available to guests who use wheelchairs, have limited mobility, the elderly needing assistance, and those with hearing and visual disabilities.
-Please see our maps for seating during the Columbia Engineering and Columbia College Class Day ceremonies.
+Seating maps will be made available closer to the event dates.

 Reservations are not required.
 Upon arrival to campus, please alert a University official to your needs, and he or she will direct you to the designated seating area.

 Closed captioning will be available at both Class Day and Commencement in a designated seating area.